yunojuno-archive/django-package-monitor/README.rst

 Django Package Monitor
 ======================

-**This package is now Python3 and Django 1.11 and above.
+**This package is now Python 3.6 and Django 2.1 and above.
 For previous versions please refer to the Python2 branch.**

 A Django app for keeping track of dependency updates.